raspberrypilearning/mood-board/en/quiz1/question_3.md

   --- feedback ---

   Not quite.
-You can use the `rounded` class on `<div>` elements to create a div with rounded corners, but that's not all.
+You can use the `rounded` class on `<div>` elements to add rounded corners, but that's not all.

   --- /feedback ---